-A recommended nutrition information panel (NIP) should meet the following basic requirements:
+A recommended nutrition information panel (NIP) should include the following basic information (with exception for fresh produce):

-- i) The nutrition information panel can include the core list of nutrients namely energy, protein, total fat, saturated fat, trans fat, cholesterol, carbohydrate, dietary fibre and sodium. - ii) The energy and nutrient values can be stated in per 100 g / 100 ml and per serving of the food. - iii) The nutrition information panel can include the number of servings per package and the serving size. - iv) For powdered beverages and liquid concentrates, an additional column of per 100ml (as reconstituted) can be included. - v) The variance between the declared value and analysed value has to be within 20%.
-(For reference to calculation example, please see section on Nutrient Claim Verification, page 10.)
+- i) The core list of nutrients namely energy, protein, total fat, saturated fat, trans fat, cholesterol, carbohydrate, sugar, dietary fibre and sodium. - ii) The energy and nutrient values can be stated in per 100 g / 100 ml and per serving of the food. - iii) The nutrition information panel can include the number of servings per package and the serving size. - iv) For powdered beverages and liquid concentrates, an additional column of per 100ml (as reconstituted) can be included.